An amazing super easy traditional Greek recipe for Moustokouloura (Grape must cookies) made in only 35 minutes from scratch!

 These Moustokouloura cookies are really delicious and fragrant.
 While baking them the sweet intense aromas of clove and cinnamon permeate the air and bring back childhood memories.
 The whole recipe is very simple to make and doesn’t require any special equipment, so they are always fun to make with the kids.

-Greek Moustokouloura (Grape must cookies) are actually very healthy as they don’t contain any butter or dairy products (vegan) and are also ideal during Lent season.
+Greek Moustokouloura (Grape must cookies) are actually very healthy as they don’t contain any butter or dairy products (vegan) and are also ideal during Lent season, together with my Greek olive oil cookies.
 Serve with a Greek coffee or tea and you will have a match made in heaven!

 Moustokouloura recipe – What is Grape molasses (petimezi)?

 For this moustokouloura recipe we use grape molasses which in Greek is called petimezi.
 Petimezi is the juice of the grape (grape must) that has been condensed into a sweet syrup.
 It is thought to be one of the first sweeteners before cane sugar were introduced in the Mediterranean regions.

 Its flavor is sweet with slightly bitter undertones.
 The petimezi syrup may be dark or lighter in color, depending on the variety of grapes used.
 Grape molasses is rich in energy, iron and calcium.
 It includes antioxidants, vitamins A, B, C, and minerals.

 Making Moustokouloura is really simple and I have a few tips for you to succeed every single time.
 First of all make sure to sift the flour so that the mixture does’t get lumpy.
 It is also important not to overwork the dough for the Moustokouloura, because this will cause the oil to separate from the mixture.